jatinraju/FlutterQuizApp/README.md

 Description:
 	It is basically a Quiz app in which you just give answers to some questions and get the result accordingly like either you are innocent or strange.
-	Got and Check it out.
+	Go and Check it out.

 A few resources to get you started if this is your first Flutter project: